matt4biz/oak/README.md

 The lower bound of the interval must always be pushed onto the stack first, followed by the upper bound and then the word.

-**NOTE** that this method of numerical integration will not work for some functions that do not behave well in the interval [-1,1], such as the reciprocal function `f(x) = 1/x` and the natural log `f(x) = ln x`. `integr` will attempt to find cases where the function (or the adapted function shifted to [-1, 1]) cannot evaluate at *x* = 0 and signal them with the error "improper integral".

-For example,
+**NOTE** that the results may be quite off for improper integrals or functions which oscillate wildly in the given interval.
+Unfortunately, it's just not possible for a calculator to handle all cases, and indeed the user should understand the problem being posed and not blindly trust the machine.
+See William Kahan's great article "Handheld calculator evaluates integrals", [*Hewlett-Packard Journal* 31:8](https://www.hpl.hp.com/hpjournal/pdfs/IssuePDFs/1980-08.pdf) (Aug 1980), pp. 23-32.

+The two methods may be used by themselves by invoking `gaussl` or `rombrg` in exactly the same way; it is the Gaussian procedure which will most likely report an error if it considers the integral to be improper.

+For example, the logarithm and reciprocal functions starting at 0 are improper:

-	> :f 1+ ln;
+	> :f ln;
 	1: <nil>
-	> 0 1 $f integr
+	> 0 1 $f gaussl
-	2: 0.38629436112191234
-	> -2 -1 $f integr
 	improper integral

-To handle these cases better we'll need to do adaptive quadrature, such as the Gauss-Konrod algorithm.
+	> 0 1 $f rombrg
+	3: -1.0000005786329074
+	> 5 fix
+	4: -1.00000
+	> :g recp;
+	5: -1.00000
+	> 0 1 $g gaussl
+	improper integral
+	> 0 1 $g rombrg
+	7: 36308168.95462

+where the last result is headed to +Inf.

+The Romberg method will run until the difference between successive estimates is less than *eps* = 1e-15 (or until it runs over a fixed limit on the number of iterations allowed, currently 24).

 ### Root finding
 The function `solve` takes a function `f(x)` represented as a word as well as an interval [a, b] and attempts to find a root within that interval.

 It uses two methods, the secant method [*Sauer* §1.5] and, if that is not successful, the Newton-Raphson method [*Sauer* §1.4].
 Either one may fail for certain cases (for example, Newton's method may oscillate between two roots without converging), but one of them should work in most cases.

-Both methods iterate until the difference between two estimates is less than *e* = 1e-9 (or until they run over a fixed limit on the number of iterations allowed, currently 100).
+Both methods iterate until the difference between two successive estimates is less than *eps* = 1e-15 (or until they run over a fixed limit on the number of iterations allowed, currently 100).

 If no root is found within the given interval, `solve` will return "no solution".